-Column A - Write the name and FEIN of the person who has merged with any member of this unitary group in this tax year.
+Column A - Write the name and FEIN of the person who has merged with or liquidated into any member of this unitary group in this tax year.
+Include persons who were members of this unitary group before the merger or liquidation and persons who were acquired by the unitary group in a transaction in which they were merged or liquidated.

-Column B - Write the name and FEIN of the member listed in Section A with whom this person merged.
+Column B - Write the name and FEIN of the member listed in Section A into whom this person merged or liquidated.